AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **CoPilot Notification Thresholds** - Notification thresholds can be set on gateway tunnel counts configured in CoPilot to send alert notifications via the UI and email.
 - **Site2Cloud Mapped NAT** - Site2Cloud mapped NAT now supports 32 remote/on-prem CIDRs and ten Site2Cloud connections.
 The AWS Spoke gateway size must be at least t3.small (or equivalent size in other CSPs).
 You should keep the number of routes in the landing Spoke VPC route tables to a minimum for better performance of landing Spoke gateway failovers or upgrades.
 Using RFC 1918 CIDRs to map the remote/on-prem CIDRs is strongly recommended.

+**Deprecated Features in Aviatrix Release 6.8**

+- ActiveMesh 1.0 is deprecated in this release.
+You can upgrade to ActiveMesh 2.0 using the Controller's Migrate option.

 **UI Enhancements in Aviatrix Release 6.8**

 - Support for deploying a CoPilot clustered deployment